Once upon a time, there was an IRS refund cycle chart that told taxpayers when they could expect to receive their tax refund.

 Are there any estimated refund cycle charts available?

-Although the IRS didn’t post a 2014 refund cycle chart, there are estimate refund cycle charts out there.
+Although the IRS won’t post a 2015 refund cycle chart, there are estimate refund cycle charts out there.
 The dates are based on trends from prior years.
 The tax refund cycle chart is based upon how you elected to receive your tax refund; via direct deposit or check.
-Below is an example of a 2014 refund cycle chart (don’t forget these are estimate dates);
+Below is an example of a 2015 refund cycle chart (don’t forget these are estimate dates);

 The tax refund cycle dates are NOT promised dates.
 They are simply dates based off of previous year trends.
 To know for sure when you will receive your taxes, wait a few days after filing your 2013 taxes, then check the IRS website using their “Where’s My Refund” tool.